| Return

 wives and children be exposed to the seamier side of our educational

 careers, we'll leave that for June.
+Can you identify

 the brothers making potato salad in my mom's kitchen in '67 or getting

 ready for a night on the town that winter?
+Looking forward

 to seeing all the old brothers soon.
+Speaking of

 old guys- I did run into a brother from the last year of the fraternity